Vkxm/image_compressor/README.md

 # Image Compressor
-A cross plateform image compression tool
+A cross plateform image compression tool using Electron